abhinavsri360/GDSC-Lead-Map/CONTRIBUTING.md

 ### Notes for adding yourself to the map

-- Don't forget to add your `jpg` photo in `src/photos/` with the file name as your GitHub username and import it.
+- Don't forget to add your `jpg` photo with resolution of `400px*400px` in `src/photos/` with the file name as your GitHub username and import it.
 - For url use the `https://dsc.community.dev` chapter URL.
 - Use only the below mentioned skills in the skills array.